Generating an authentication token

 In the response, you'll receive:

-• Your bearer token
+• The bearer token

-• Your unique user id
+• The unique user id

-• The expiration time of your token, expressed in seconds
+• The expiration time of your token, expressed in seconds.

 Remember to include your token in the header of every subsequent API call, in the format Authorization: Bearer YOUR_TOKEN